aa-blinov/petzy/README.md

 - **Health Tracking**: Log defecation events with stool type classification and asthma symptoms, including duration, reason, and inhalation usage.
 - **Data Storage**: Persistent storage using MongoDB.
 - **User-Friendly**: Simple and intuitive commands for easy interaction.
+- **Web Interface**: Modern web application with authentication and mobile-responsive design.
 - **Dockerized**: Fully containerized for seamless deployment.
 - **Extensible**: Easily add new features or metrics to track.